CMS-Enterprise/sbom-harbor/README.md

 - `DOCDB_CONFIG` - DocumentDB connection configuration.
 If not set, tests will default to the configuration that supports the `docker-compose.yaml` environment specified in the `devenv` folder.
 The primary Harbor installation is backed by DocumentDB, but any MongoDB 5.0 compliant database should be usable.
-Truly dynamic configuration is not yet implemented, but pull requests are welcome if community members need this capability before we can get to it.

-Expects a JSON document with the following schema:
+Dynamic configuration is not yet implemented, but pull requests are welcome if community members need this capability before we can get to it.
+The current DocumentDB config expects a JSON document with the following schema:

 ```json
 {